lixianbin1/vite-plugin-lazy-thumbnails/log/README_en.md

  - Removed the width/height options for thumbnails (when a background image is not set to cover, these dimensions could break CSS background sizing).
  - Removed the custom output-format option (current replacement logic does not support custom formats).
  - Adjusted the default values of some parameters.

+# v0.4.1

+ - Due to the original size of the thumbnail still being too large, the algorithm was adjusted to proportionally reduce it
+ - Turn off the replacement scheme for the default background image.
+If you release it, please note that the background image needs to be styled as full.